Noisy Bathroom Fan

 - Pull the plastic wheel out from the shaft.

 - Replace it with the new one.
-Make sure that the flat portion of the shaft matches with wheel.
+Make sure that the flat portion of the shaft matches the wheel.

-Once done, put back the fan assembly back and you are good to go.
-If its not, buy a new kit or full assembly.
+Once done, put back the fan assembly and you are good to go.
+If it’s not, buy a new kit or full assembly.

 Tip: Before you start any project, always take as many pictures as you can.
-These can be very handy if one get stuck upon and will help for sure.
+These can be very handy if stuck upon and will be helpful for sure.

-Important: Before carrying out any electrical repairs, its always recommended to consult a qualified licensed electrician for best practices.
+Important: Before carrying out any electrical repairs, it’s always recommended to consult a qualified licensed electrician for best practices.
+This is merely information.